 Can I attend a concert or drama performance if I don’t go to YMV?

 We offer free community concerts throughout the year.
 Our drama and variety show productions are ticketed performances with tickets available online.
-See our Calendar for a list of upcoming performances.
+See our Events tab for a list of upcoming performances.

 Is each student required to take a music class?

 No; however, at least one member of the family must be enrolled in a music class.
-Generally, any ensemble class (band, choir, or strings), elementary music class, or private lesson will meet this requirement.
+Generally, any group performing music class (band, choir, or strings), elementary music class, or private lesson will meet this requirement.

 What if my child has no musical experience?